New Consumer Protection Law 181/2018

-The law starts by setting out some relevant definitions:
+The Consumer Protection Law starts by setting out some relevant definitions:

 In its emphasis on providing consumers with more information, it obligates businesses to inform the consumer of all information relevant to the product, including its source and main features in a clear manner.
 The business will otherwise face a fine between 10,000 EGP and 50,000 EGP.
 The seller must also make clear their information, including their address, contract information, and trademark.
 In fact, all messages aimed at the consumer, including advertisements, data, information, bills and receipts must be written either in Arabic or in Arabic and another language.
 Moreover, a fine no lower than 50,000 EGP but no higher than 1m EGP is imposed for creating misleading advertisements.
 Business will also face the same fine for providing products, or advertising for them in a way that incites racism or religious hatred.

 Businesses must also provide invoices to consumers for goods and services, in addition to providing spare parts for the products they sell, or made available to consumers even after their warranty period has ended.

 The new Consumer Protection law also creates a list (Article 9) warning business of providing misleading information as to the nature or components of the goods, the source of the goods as well as their production and expiry dates, the relevant trademarks, and the producer of the goods.